-- Makes your elbows, wrist, spine and shoulders stronger.
+- Makes your elbows, wrist, spine, and shoulders stronger.

 - Mayurasana improves your posture.

-- Increases your focusing power of mind.
+- Increases your focusing power of the mind.

 If you have an injury in your shoulder, elbow or wrist, shoulder or elbow, then avoid this.
-In Hernia, High B.P., Heart related diseases, brain tumor, infections in ear, eye, nose during pregnancy and periods avoid this Pose.
+In Hernia, High B.P., Heart-related diseases, brain tumor, infections in the ear, eye, nose during pregnancy and periods avoid this Pose.
 If you are uncomfortable during the asana, release the pose quickly.
 If you are a beginner, you feel it’s difficult to adjust yourself in this asana, so use blocks for supporting your head and ankles.